shashwatsaini/tds-iitm-project1/README.md

    - Discourse scraping is authenticated using student credentials, as content access is restricted to verified users.
    - The cached content avoids redundant scraping and accelerates system performance.

-2. **RAG Pipeline with LangChain and Chroma DB**
+2. **RAG Pipeline with LangChain and FAISS DB**
    - Cached documents are converted into embeddings using a LangChain-compatible embedding model.
-   - The embeddings are stored in a **Chroma vector store**, with smart hash-based checks to ensure incremental updates without duplication.
+   - The embeddings are stored in a **FAISS vector store**, with smart hash-based checks to ensure incremental updates without duplication.
    - The LangChain RAG pipeline uses this vector store to retrieve relevant chunks for a given question.

 3. **Question Handling via LangChain Chain**